 If you’re visiting the Acropolis of Athens during peak hours, you should choose the side entrance located on the southern side of the hill.

-To avoid waiting in line at the Acropolis of Athens, you can purchase skip-the-line tickets online prior to your visit.
-You can then access the landmark via the side entrance.
+To avoid waiting in line at the Acropolis of Athens, you can purchase fast track entry tickets online prior to your visit.
+You can skip ahead of the long queues and get direct access to the security checkpoint.

 The Acropolis of Athens is busiest between 10 AM and 2 PM.
 It is best to begin your visit at 8 AM, the opening time.
 Alternatively, you can also visit during the evening hours, after the daytime crowds have lessened.